Providing services for students, residents, fellows, faculty and physicians

-Dr. Kelly D. Holder is a licensed clinical psychologist and serves as the Director of the Professional Mental Health.
+Dr. Stephanie “Stevie” Falk is a licensed staff psychologist in the Office of Professional Mental Health.

-Dr. Martha Peaslee Levine is a board-certified psychiatrist who works in the Office for Professional Mental Health.
+Dr. Martha Peaslee Levine is a board-certified psychiatrist who serves as director of the Office for Professional Mental Health.

 Dr. Levine earned her MD from Tulane School of Medicine and completed her psychiatric residency at NYU.
 She has experience working in a variety of clinical settings and is pleased to offer her clinical skills and experience in helping students improve their overall health and well-being.
 She has assisted many students as they tackle the stress of school and works to help them define healthy coping strategies.
 She can offer evaluation and treatment of a variety of issues including depression, anxiety and concentration difficulties.

 Dr. Levine believes that sometimes everyone needs a little help to navigate life stresses.
 She offers a willingness to listen and wants to work with individuals so they can discover their strengths and maximize their abilities.

 Office location: Suite C1746, Penn State College of Medicine, Hershey, Pa.

 Appointments should be made by contacting the PMH office by email or phone or contacting Trudi Middleton Flynn directly.

 The Office for Professional Mental Health is located within the College of Medicine.